-Mr. Herrick said for the fencing requirement, perhaps that could be added as 1D.
-He said currently there were three items listed that were major elements within the development and essential to the development.
+Mr. Herrick said that the fencing requirement perhaps could be added as 1D.
+He said currently there were three items listed as major elements within the development and essential to the development.
 He said if the Commission felt that fencing was another one, perhaps that could be added as Condition D, that the fencing was deemed to be an essential element.